agregg18/mavTAK/README.md

 # mavTAK
-Translation of MavLink to CoT for CivTAK
+Translation of MAVLink to CoT for CivTAK